“Paris is always a good idea.” – Audrey Hepburn

 From here head south to the charming Cluny Museum – a museum of medieval art set in an old monastery.
 The famous Unicorn tapestries are here.
 Nearby is St Sulpice church – worth a visit for the organ (as well as the slightly snarky sign to American tourists).

-From here stroll to the Luxembourg gardens for a relaxing break.
+From here, if you aren’t tired of walking yet, stroll to the Luxembourg gardens.
 If it’s summer we recommend a glace (ice cream) from a local stand, or if it’s fall/winter a crepe.

-If you still have time, grab the metro to the Place de Vosges and take a short walk to the Picasso Museum.
+If you still have time or energy, grab the metro to the Place de Vosges and take a short walk to the Picasso Museum.
+You’re now in the Marais neighborhood filled with boutiques, galleries, and bars.

-For dinner, pick one of our recommended Paris restaurants.
+For dinner, go to Juveniles, a fun wine shop restaurant or pick one of our recommended Paris restaurants.

 Day 2

 Today explore the right bank starting with the largest art museum in the world – the Louvre.
 PLEASE see our Louvre page for information off skipping lines and avoiding museum overload.
-Also we suggest reading our post about museum survival.
-(We don’t want to scare you off but we want you to enjoy yourself).
-Allow a minimum of two hours (up to 60 days is reasonable if you want to see everything…) then when satiated head out to the short walk to the surprising and remarkable L’Orangerie.
+Also we suggest reading our post about museum survival (we don’t want to scare you off – we want you to enjoy yourself).
+Allow a minimum of two hours (up to 60 days is reasonable if you want to see everything…) then when satiated head out to the short walk to the surprising and remarkable L’Orangerie, full of Monet’s famous scenes.

-From here you are near the famous Champs Elysees – perfect for a relaxed couple mile stroll past the fancy shops and end at the Arc de Triomphe.
+From here you are near the famous Champs Elysees – perfect for a relaxed couple mile stroll past the fancy shops to end at the Arc de Triomphe.

-Grab a metro and make your way to Montmarte and Sacre Couer for a view of the Basilica, a tour of this famous bohemian neighborhood, and great views over Paris.
+Grab the Metro and make your way to Montmarte and Sacre Couer for a view of the Basilica, a tour of this famous bohemian neighborhood, and great views over Paris.

 Day 3